GitHubDragonFly/WebProject/README.md

 INTENDED FOR BEGINNERS, TEST DEVELOPMENT AND/OR LEARNING PURPOSES ONLY.

 This is a Windows DOS batch file that performs automated steps of creating web pages and running the server.
+Currently setup to run on local network and is using the built-in lightweight django server with SQLite database.

 Tested as working in Windows 10 with: python 3.6.8 ; django 3.1.7 ; pylogix 0.7.10.